 When your users submit bad reviews and experiences with your apps, they are already expecting the fixes in the next minute.
 After they finish debugging, the development team will be counting on you to make sure the new version works perfectly as soon as possible.
 Henceforth, the longer your testing plan is, the later you can make your release.
-This could result in gradual customer churn.
+This could result in a gradual customer churn.

-In case you are actually looking for a test automation solution, you can download our free guide: 5 Things to Consider When Adopting Mobile App Test Automation
+In case you are actually looking for a test automation solution, you can download our free guide – 5 Things to Consider When Adopting Mobile App Test Automation